mpanighetti/dnd5e-updated-reincarnate-tables/docs/ch-1-thesis.md

 **The Khoravar replaces the unmarked Half-Elf on the Eberron Elves table.** This reflects "Khoravar" being a synonymous term for "Half-Elf".

 **Dragonmarked species variants are included on the Eberron setting table for a given species alongside unmarked variants.** Since not all the people of Eberron have dragonmarks, when a dragonmark option is present for a given species, it is listed alongside unmarked species variants when they are also available as player options.

-Aberrant dragonmarks are not included on these tables, since this mark is provided as a feat rather than a species option.
-If you roll an unmarked Eberron species, an aberrant dragonmark is available to you at GM discretion.
+**Dragonmarks acquired from feats are not included on these tables**, since this table only focuses on species options.
+This includes Aberrant Dragonmark and all the Dragonmark Feats in _Eberron: Forge of the Artificer_.

+#### Exandria

+**The Hollow One is not included on these tables**, since this table only focuses on species options, and Hollow One is presented as a supernatural gift.

 ## Accomplishments